Sunagawa Struggle: Dennis Banks

 Dennis Banks (Ojibwe), an American activist and co-founder of the American Indian Movement, was in the Air Force and stationed at Sunagawa.
 He later recounted being ordered to "shoot to kill" protesters during the disruption.
 He cited this experience as a key influence in his decision to organize a number of protest actions against the US government and for American Indian rights in the 1960s and 1970s.

 Sunagawa Case

 Amidst the protests, on July 8, 1957, in an event known as the Sunagawa Incident (砂川事件, Sunagawa Jiken), some protestors infiltrated the air base.
 Seven were arrested and charged with trespassing.
-Their case became a cause célèbre as it wound its way through the courts.
+Their case became a cause célèbre as it found its way through the courts.
 In the 1959 Sunagawa Case (Sakata v.
 Japan), the Tokyo District Court initially found the U.S. bases, as well as the entire U.S.–Japan Security Treaty, unconstitutional and fully exonerated the protestors.
 However, this decision was rapidly overturned by the Japanese Supreme Court.